Student Handbook: Section 5: General College Policies

 Procedure for Requesting an Accommodation

 If a qualified applicant for admission to the College or a student of the College anticipates a need for an accommodation to complete a course of study or to participate in a College program or activity (student housing, etc.), the request for accommodation should be brought to the attention of the Disability Services Office.
 Where the disability or the need for an accommodation is not obvious, the individual may be required to provide current evidence of the disability and the limitations that require accommodation.
 Disability Services will discuss with the applicant or student the limitation resulting from the disability and the potential reasonable accommodations that the College might make.
-Disability Services staff may also consult as needed with the Associate Vice President for Academic Affairs, Dr. Kathleen Boone, email@example.com, who is the College’s 504/ADA Officer.
+Disability Services staff may also consult as needed with the Assistant Vice President for Student Success, Sabrina Fennell who is the College’s 504/ADA Officer.

-The College has established specific guidelines for the documentation of disabilities; the guidelines may be obtained from the College's 504/ADA officer (Associate VP), the Disability Services Office, or from the College's website.
+The College has established specific guidelines for the documentation of disabilities; the guidelines may be obtained from the Disability Services Office, or from the College's website.

-The Associate Director for Disability Services, in conjunction with the appropriate faculty, the 504/ADA Coordinator, and, if necessary, a professional evaluator retained by the College, will determine the feasibility of the requested accommodation, considering various factors including, but not limited to, the nature and the cost of the accommodation, and whether the accommodation will impact the fundamental nature of the course or program.
+The Office for Disability Services, in conjunction with the appropriate faculty, the 504/ADA Coordinator, and, if necessary, a professional evaluator retained by the College, will determine the feasibility of the requested accommodation, considering various factors including, but not limited to, the nature and the cost of the accommodation, and whether the accommodation will impact the fundamental nature of the course or program.
 The applicant/student will be informed of the College's decision on the accommodation request.
-If a student is not satisfied with the determination made by the College with respect to the request for accommodation, the student may file a grievance pursuant to the College's Grievance Procedure in Discrimination Cases, a copy of which may be found in the Student Handbook or obtained from the Office of the Associate Vice President for Academic Affairs (504/ADA Officer).
+If a student is not satisfied with the determination made by the College with respect to the request for accommodation, the student may file a grievance pursuant to the College's Grievance Procedure in Discrimination Cases, a copy of which may be found in the Student Handbook or obtained from the Student Success Center.

 Procedure for Receiving Approved Accommodations